corticalstack/corticalstack.github.io/aip.md

 Language Tool Kit (NLTK) library.

-By representing a sample of movie database queries in human form with NLTK grammar rules, and matching of rule nouns and verbs with a WordNet corpus of synonyms, it shows how a larger number of meanings can be derived and transformed into SQL code generation from a compact set of grammar rules, facilitating rapid development and simplifying rule management whilst improving the overall robustness, usability and success of the application.
+By representing a sample of movie database queries in human form with NLTK grammar rules, and matching of rule nouns and verbs with a WordNet corpus of synonyms, the design shows how a larger number of meanings can be derived and transformed into SQL code generation from a compact set of grammar rules, facilitating rapid development and simplifying rule management whilst improving the overall robustness, usability and success of the application.